mdeinum/spring-batch-excel/README.md

         return new PassThroughRowMapper();
     }

-Each reader takes a `resource` and a `rowMapper`.
+The reader takes a `resource` and a `rowMapper`.
 The `resource` is the location of the excel file to read and the `rowMapper` transforms the rows in excel to an object which you can use in the rest of the process.

 Optionally one can also set the `skippedRowsCallback`, `linesToSkip`, `strict` and `rowSetFactory` properties.